MooersLab/diary2022inLaTeX/README.md

 ## Best of both worlds: use local editor to edit today entry on Overleaf

-The Google Chrome extension supports the use of several kinds of local editors to edit text areas in web browsers.
+The Google Chrome extension [GhostText](https://ghosttext.fregante.com/) supports the use of several kinds of local editors to edit text areas in web browsers.
 The opened *toadayDate.tex* file is a text area in Overleaf.
 You can bring you favorite LaTeX snippets to bear on Overleaf, which does not support snippets directly.

 For example, I start the day by opening Emacs, logging into 750words, and clicking on the GhostText icon to open the connection to Emacs.
 In Emacs in the **Write your words** buffer, I enter `start` and hit `TAB` or `C-o`.
 This action inserts the following boilerplate from the `start` snippet file, which is available above.
-I have [configured](https://github.com/MooersLab/latex-emacs) the Emacs package atomic-chrome to open `Write your words` in the latex-mode so that I can have access to my latex-mode snippets, which are available [here](https://github.com/MooersLab/snippet-latex-mode).
+I have [configured](https://github.com/MooersLab/latex-emacs) the Emacs package [atomic-chrome](https://github.com/alpha22jp/atomic-chrome) to open `Write your words` in the latex-mode so that I can have access to my latex-mode snippets, which are available [here](https://github.com/MooersLab/snippet-latex-mode).

 ```latex
 \subsection{Last night}